Learn more about our Advertising Disclosure

 • Santa Ana is considered to be less safe than Fort Worth with a score of 45.83 vs Fort Worth’s 56.81.

-Other things to consider for your Fort Worth vs. Santa Ana move
+Other things to consider for your Fort Worth to Santa Ana move

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Santa Ana without delay.
-You can select your official move date when completing the form.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Santa Ana.
 Start the process here.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.